 Nature preservation and nature destruction are different parts of an eternal process.

 This remarkable information was provided to us by the lifetime efforts of Professor Fred Urquhart of Toronto, with the volunteer help of the Girl Scouts.
-They tagged the insects, and other Girl Scouts reported back to headquarters whenever they found a tag or a a tagged butterfly; computers did the rest, and you better remember to thank them when they next offer to sell you some cookies.
+They tagged the insects, and other Girl Scouts reported back to headquarters whenever they found a tag or a tagged butterfly computer did the rest, and you better remember to thank them when they next offer to sell you some cookies.

 When we reached a place where even Roberto could not drive the car further, we transferred to the back of a cattle truck, driven by Pedro, who also waved a cigarette with his free hand while we lurched and rattled up the mountain.
 At least he had one hand on the steering wheel, while we in the back of the truck had to clutch the wooden railing.
 Roberto had climbed into the back of the truck; he had decided he wanted to see these butterflies, too.
 It was hot when we started, so we wore T-shirts.
 But by the time the truck lurched to its final stop next to the souvenir shop, it was plenty cold.
 Butterflies seem to like it cold.
 What now?
 Now, you walk.